Stephenice/e-commerce/README.md

 This repository contains an E-Commerce Application built on Next.js 14, TypeScript, Sass, Stripe for payment processing, and Payload CMS for content management.

-E-Commerce Application is a robust online platform designed to facilitate services over the internet.
+E-Commerce App is a robust online platform designed to facilitate services over the internet.
 It provides users with a seamless shopping experience, offering a wide range of products categorized for easy navigation.

-The application includes features such as a user-friendly interface for browsing, searching, and filtering items, a secure payment gateway for transactions, account management for users to track orders and manage their profiles, and often an admin dashboard for store owners to manage inventory, orders, and content.
+The web app includes features such as a user-friendly interface for browsing, searching, and filtering items, a secure payment gateway for transactions, account management for users to track orders and manage their profiles, and often an admin dashboard for store owners to manage inventory, orders, and content.

 ## Technologies Used